BMamba2942/UnityTutorialProject/README.md

 Then build the image with: `docker build -t game-nginx .`

 # Deploying
-A manifest for deploying the above docker image is included in this repository under the manifests directory.
+A manifest for deploying the above docker image to Kubernetes is included in this repository under the manifests directory.

 Deploy the built WebGL version of the game with: `kubectl create -f manifests/`